-- 1.1 It is important that everyone living in or who has a strong connection with the Ribble Valley has the opportunity of a decent and affordable home.
+- 1.1 Everyone living in the Ribble Valley should have the opportunity of a decent and affordable home.
 The Council is committed to helping local people who cannot afford to buy or rent homes on the open market in the borough.
-As a Corporate ambition the Council is working to Match the Supply of Homes in the area with the Identified Housing Need.
+A Corporate ambition of the Council is to, 'Match the Supply of Homes in the area with the Identified Housing Need'.
 It is especially looking to ensure that there are sufficient homes for local people who are in housing need.
 A key priority of the Sustainable Community Strategy 2007-2013, Corporate Plan and Housing Strategy is to maximise the supply of appropriate affordable housing.
-The availability of such housing impacts on the retention of skills in the borough and has a major influence upon the local economy and quality of life. - 1.2 This document provides information for registered social landlords, landowners, developers, applicants, agents and council officers who are concerned with the provision of affordable housing.
+The availability of such housing impacts on the retention of skills in the borough and has a major influence upon the local economy and quality of life. - This document first adopted in July 2009 has been refreshed to take into account the radical changes introduced by the new government and the housing need issues other than affordability.
+Local decisions; a fairer future for social housing, sets out the new tenure models and funding for affordable housing.
+These changes will be set out in statute over time.
+This document provides information for registered providers, social landlords, landowners, developers, applicants, agents and council officers who are concerned with the provision of affordable housing.
 It seeks to clarify the approach that the Council will take in supporting the delivery of affordable housing.
-It will, following consultation with stakeholders and the public be adopted as Council policy in relation to Affordable Housing and will be treated as a material consideration when determining planning applications. - 1.3 It is intended to be both complimentary with and supplemental to, the relevant policies contained within the Development Plan for the area and will ultimately contribute to the emerging Local Development Framework.
-It also accords with national planning policy as contained in PPS3 (Planning Policy Statement 3 Housing) and the Guidance on Delivering Affordable Housing Statement published by the CLG.
-The recently adopted North West Plan, The Regional Spatial Strategy (September 2008) provides the regional policy dimension on planning and provision of affordable housing and is an important component of the development plan for the area. - 1.4 A more detailed definition of what constitutes affordable housing is given later in this memorandum (See Section 2) but it is broadly defined, as that which is accessible to people whose income does not enable them to afford to buy or rent property suitable for their needs in the open housing market.
-Despite the recent changes within the economy, house prices in the Ribble Valley are much higher than national averages.
-Since 2001 there has been a 60% rise in house prices with the average cost of a house in the borough exceeding £220,000 in 2007.
-The district has a house price to earnings ratio higher than the national average with an average price of a property typically being 8 times the local average income in 2007.
-These statistics are reflected in the Council's Strategic Housing Market Assessment, and Housing Needs Surveys 2006-2008 that show that many people in the borough cannot afford to buy or rent on the open market.
-Even accounting for market falls the fact is that prices would have to fall and incomes rise significantly to bridge the gap that has developed.
+Following consultation with stakeholders and the public the amended document will be accepted as Council policy in relation to Affordable Housing and will be treated as a material consideration when determining planning applications.

+This document seeks to address not only the issue of affordability in the borough but in addressing the identified housing need, the needs of the elderly will also take priority.